 Kundapura Koli Saaru

-A traditional food of Karnataka, Kundapura Koli Saaru is another type of chicken curry that is made of an assortment of spices, coconut milk and is flavoured with ginger, garlic, and onions.
-The succulent, melt-in-your style chicken pieces is the perfect accompaniment for dosa or rice, and you can have it anytime of the day, and all day.
+traditional food of Karnataka, Kundapura Koli Saaru is another type of chicken curry that is made of an assortment of spices and coconut milk and is flavoured with ginger, garlic, and onions.
+The succulent, melt-in-your-mouth style chicken pieces are the perfect accompaniment for dosa or rice, and you can have it any time of the day and all day.

 Coorg Pandi Curry

 The name says it all about the dish’s origin.
-This is a pork-based curry, which is very popular in Coorg that both locals and tourists love.
+This pork-based curry is one of the traditional dishes of Karnataka.
+It is very popular in Coorg that both locals and tourists love.
 The meat is cooked in a special masala that is made of grounded local spices, and has a dark colour.

-What makes this curry a favourite is the use of the extracts of a locally-grown fruit called kachampuli that has a distinct sour taste, which adds a beautiful flavour to the curry.
+What makes this curry a favourite is the use of the extracts of a locally-grown fruit called kachampuli, which has a distinct sour taste and adds a beautiful flavour to the curry.

 Delectable desserts that make you drool!